tedlex/powerCharts/README.md

 powerCharts helps you visualize your Macbook's battery usage and health data.
 You can download the app from App Store.

-It calculates the battery's consumption rates for you, so you can easily tell whether your mac's battery can last 10 hours like Apple advertises.
+It calculates the battery's consumption rates for you, so you can easily tell whether your mac's battery can last 10 hours like Apple advertised.

 ![](https://github.com/user-attachments/assets/364e2b6e-2ece-4961-a6a9-9cfacb9fb9dd)

-The data is recorded using Crontab.
-It is a built-in tool on your mac that can run scripts at specified times.
-We will use it to write your battery data to a csv file periodically.

-App Store doesn't allow apps to edit Crontab tasks.
-So you have to do it manually.
-It's super easy!
-Just follow the instructions below:
+## Quick Start

-## Download App
+1. Download the app from App Store

    You can download the app from App Store.
 Try the [Lite version](https://apps.apple.com/app/powercharts-lite/id6698893806) for free or purchase the [complete version](https://apps.apple.com/app/powercharts/id6670771667).

-## Install Crontab Task
+2. Install Crontab Task

-1. Open Terminal

-   Terminal is a built-in app on your Mac.

-2. Copy the following command and paste it into Terminal:
+   Open Terminal (it is a built-in app on your Mac).
+Copy the following command and paste it into Terminal:

    ```
    curl -o "powerCharts_install.sh" "https://raw.githubusercontent.com/tedlex/powerCharts/main/install.sh" && \